shamsur-rahim/cleanWaterMapping/README.md

 # cleanWaterMapping
-NASA Space Apps Challenge 2015
+Ready to roar at NASA Space Apps Challenge from April 10-12th, 2015.